Skip to content

 Can I cook acidic foods in Carbon Nonstick™?

-Absolutely, bring on the lemons!
-Whereas most carbon steel pans will lose their seasoning and rust if they're exposed to acid, Carbon Nonstick™️ can stand up to acid without a problem.
+Whereas most carbon steel pans will lose their seasoning and rust if they're exposed to acid, a well-seasoned Carbon Nonstick™ can stand up to acid without a problem.
 (We find it especially useful for finishing our pasta in tomato sauce.)

 What is Carbon Nonstick™ made of?